freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 #### Educate

-- Explain how a it can impact the development of a new initiative from inception and formalization.
+- Explain how it can impact the development of a new initiative from inception and formalization.
 - Showcase the wins of using it internally.

 #### Engage